furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 ## 1. Introduction

 First of all, we should know the target device well since some critical stages of boot optimization process are low-level (hardware dependent).
-We need to be able to answers questions such as what is the boot sequence of the device, which files are running in which order to boot the device, which files are 100% required etc. Besides that, optimizations should be done and tested one by one, so that the effect can be clearly observed.
+We need to be able to answers questions such as what is the boot sequence of the device, which files are running in which order to boot the device, which files are 100% required etc. Besides that, optimizations should be done and tested one by one, so that the effect can be clearly seen.

-The boot process of the RPI is kind of different than the other, traditional devices.
+Boot process of a RPI is kind of different than the other, traditional devices.
 RPI's boot process is based on GPU rather than CPU.
 I recommend that you dig into more on this topic on the internet. (see [1][1], [9][9])

 RPI uses Qualcomm's closed-source chip as System on Chip (SoC).
-Therefore, SoC-related softwares are provided to us as binary by RPI. (see [2][2]) So we cannot customize them without reverse-engineering.
+Therefore, SoC-related softwares are provided to us as binary. (see [2][2]) So we cannot customize them without reverse-engineering.
 That is why the most difficult parts of the RPI boot optimization process are SoC related parts.

 ## 2. Project Requirements